v-dav/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 - 6-cap_string.c —> a function that capitalizes all words of a string.

 - 7-leet.c —> a function that encodes a string into 1337.

+# Project 3 files:

+- 0-memset.c —> a function that fills memory with a constant byte.

+- 1-memcpy.c —> a function that copies memory area

+- 2-strchr.c —> a function that locates a character in a string

+- 3-strspn.c —> a function that gets the length of a prefix substring

+- 4-strpbrk.c —> a function that searches a string for any of a set of bytes

+- 5-strstr.c —> a function that locates a substring

+- 7-print_chessboard.c —> a function that prints the chessboard.

+- 8-print_diagsums.c —> a function that prints the sum of the two diagonals of a square matrix of integers